tombensve/MarkdownDoc/Library/docs/MSS.md

         "YellowGreen": "9ACD32"
       },

 This section deals with document styles.
 It has 3 sections: "pages", "front\_page", and "toc".
 If a style is not set in a specific section it will fall back to what is specified in a more general section.
+For example, if a subsection of "document" does not specify "color" then it will fall back to the "color": "black" directly under "document".

       "document": {
         "color": "black",